32 Christmas Party Games for the Whole Family (Plus a Few That Are Adults-Only)

 This Minute to Win It snow shovel race is as enjoyable to watch as it is to play.
 Best of all, you only need a few inexpensive supplies—cotton balls, plastic spoons and a bowl—to get the fast-paced competition started.
 The objective?
 Shovel as many snowballs as you can into the bowl without using your hands.

 Looking for a fun game for your family-friendly holiday celebration that doesn’t involve trekking snow into the house?
-Scoop up some Floof and start a dry snowball fight for some seasonal fun that won’t freeze your hands.
+Grab some indoor snowballs and start a dry snowball fight for some seasonal fun that won’t freeze your hands.
 This party game will take everyone by surprise, but it’s sure to be particularly thrilling for the younger crowd.

 28. Springbok Christmas 550 piece Jigsaw Puzzle